 Students are able to use their Student Card to purchase their daily bus ticket.
 The Gap and Bulimba buses are fitted with an iPad which will scan your child's student card and this will charge your Flexischools account for an individual bus trip.
 Importantly, funds must be available on the student card and the student card must be linked to your Flexischools account.

 Enrolment Process

 St Margaret's welcomes applications for enrolment for entry into any level.
+Enrolment interviews commence three years prior to your child's intake year.

 Visit Us